mcvm-launcher/mcvm/docs/Package.md

 - `supported_operating_systems`: Operating systems supported by this package.
 Defaults to all of them.
 - `supported_architectures`: System architectures supported by this package.
 Defaults to all of them.
 - `tags`: Similar to categories and keywords, but with actual meaning.
 Packages will be able to use tags in the future to depend on any package with a tag, or refuse it.
+- `open_source`: Say if this package is open source.
+If this property is not set, the open source status will be inferred from the license string.

 ## Relations